Disgruntled employees grill United at shareholders meeting

 "Those are not my companies.
 I cannot compel them (to change their pay practices)," Munoz said.
 In instances of safety concerns, however, "that's an absolute showstopper," he said.

-Protesters demanding higher wages for contract employees briefly locked arms and sat on a road near the Willis Tower in downtown Chicago as the meeting was being held inside.
+Several employees and union sympathizers marched outside the event at Willis Tower in downtown Chicago to protest current wages.

-Thirty people were arrested and cited for obstructing the roadway, the Chicago Police Department said in a statement.

-Several miles away in a Chicago suburb, workers for fast-food company McDonald's Corp (MCD.N) also marched to demand wage increases as part of the nationwide "Fight for 15" campaign.

-Reporting by Alana Wise; Additional reporting by Timothy Mclaughlin; Editing by Richard Chang
+Several miles away in a Chicago suburb, workers for fast-food company McDonald's Corp also marched to demand wage increases as part of the "Fight for 15" campaign.
+(Reporting by Alana Wise; Editing by Richard Chang)